This story was updated in January 2019.

 Yes, potatoes and all starches are a great source of good fats, plus they are cost-effective as well.
 Even though potatoes are the most effective way to put on that extra kilo but there are healthier starch options like Oats, Corn, Buckwheat, Quinoa, Sweet potatoes, winter root vegetables, beans and legumes.

-Just like red meat, Salmon and oily fish are excellent sources of protein and healthy fats.
+Just like red meat, Salmon and oily fish are a great source of healthy fats and protein.
 Among all the nutrients that salmon and oily fish provide, omega-3 fatty acids are the most significant and well known.
 Salmon and other oily fish are a great source of incredibly healthy omega-3 fats.
-They also provide high-quality protein to help you build muscle.
+These provide you high-quality protein that helps you to build your muscle.

 Drinking homemade smoothies are one of the healthiest options to quickly gain weight.
 Making smoothies have become super easy and convenient with amazing blenders and frozen fruits that are available to us.
 Homemade protein smoothies are packed with nutrients and also give you a full choice of flavour.